 - Can I do this job from home?

-(This question will raise some big alarm bells, make an interviewer wonder why you seem intent on escaping the office before you have even seen it.
+(This question will raise some big alarm bells, and make an interviewer wonder why you seem intent on escaping the office before you have even seen it.
 If telecommuting is a possibility, the interviewer will probably tell you without you having to ask.)

 - What is the salary for this position and can I negotiate it?